 The trend of “grade inflation” — the distribution of grades that don’t align with the student’s mastery of taught material — has prompted debate over the degree to which grading alone should be used as judgment of student performance.
 A 2022 report from ACT Inc., a nonprofit dedicated to helping students achieve education and career readiness, found that the average high school GPA increased from 3.17 in 2010 to 3.36 in 2021, with the greatest grade inflation occurring between 2018 and 2021.
 However, average ACT scores have stayed the same.
 As a result, schools have started reassessing recent policies, such as the late work and grade floor policies.

 During the COVID-19 pandemic, NSD implemented a 50% minimum grading floor for students, which was later lowered to 40% in 2022.
 Before the pandemic, this grading floor didn’t exist, and students who scored between 0-59% received a failing grade.
-This policy is currently being reassessed by NSD’s teacher’s union, the Northshore Education Association.
+The Shared Decision-Making Leadership Team called for a vote for teachers to decide whether or not they wanted to remove the 40% floor; those eligible to vote are members of NSD’s teacher’s union, the Northshore Education Association.

 Pre-IB World History II and IB History of the Americas teacher Luke Derror (he/him) said that the purpose of the 40% floor was to support students who had trouble completing homework and assignments.